amolmore111/Sign-Language-to-Text-Conversion/README.md

 1.3 Model Training

- Loaded and preprocessed the custom dataset using sequences and labels  Used „train_test_split‟ to split data into training and testing set  Utilized LSTM based deep learning model for hand gesture recognition.
+ Loaded and preprocessed the custom dataset using sequences and labels.

+ Used „train_test_split‟ to split data into training and testing set.

+ Utilized LSTM based deep learning model for hand gesture recognition.

- Utilized TensorBoard callbacks for monitoring training progress  Trained the model for a specific number of epochs and saved the trained model architecture to a JASON file and weights to an H5 file.
+ Utilized TensorBoard callbacks for monitoring training progress.

+ Trained the model for a specific number of epochs and saved the trained model architecture to a JASON file and weights to an H5 file.

 1.4 Application

- Loded JASON and H5 file using Keras
+ Loded JASON and H5 file using Keras.

- Hand tracking and extraxting keypoints using MediaPipe  Capturing video frames and displaying output using OpenCV  Applied a threshold for gesture detection to control the output.
+ Hand tracking and extraxting keypoints using MediaPipe.

+ Capturing video frames and displaying output using OpenCV.

+ Applied a threshold for gesture detection to control the output.